Bullied at Work: The Ultimate Guide To Handle It

 Finally, we want to point you toward the STOPit App.
 Designed to help end workplace harassment, this app streamlines the process of reporting bad behavior at work so that it can be addressed proactively by the company.

-While we’re thankful for the help these tools provide, we’re sad that they even need to exist in the first place.
 Workplace bullying is not something anyone should have to live with; and hopefully, by working together to stop bullying at work, we can join hands to help shut it down.

 We Can Help